RosemaryJF/portfolio/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+There are no specific steps required to launch my portfolio as this stage.

+Will work (hopefully) fine on most browsers and screen sizes.

+*There is a margin glitch at the smallest size which I am still to resolve*

 ## Usage

 Provide instructions and examples for use.
 Include screenshots as needed.